Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains: Materials and Methods

 \subsection{Robot design and kinematics}

-To investigate the effects of tail morphology and movement on locomotion performance, we developed a robot modeled after the mudskipper (\textit{Periophthalmus barbarus})~\cite{kawano2013propulsive}.
-This small fish simultaneously uses its two pectoral fins in a crutching motion to propel itself forward on land while also flexing its tail against deformable substrates to generate additional thrust.
-Mudskippers' effective locomotion and tail use have inspired the development of flipper-based robots with significantly improved capabilities on granular slopes~\cite{mcinroe2016tail}.
+To investigate the effects of tail morphology and movement on locomotion performance, we developed a flipper-driven robot (14 $\times$ 9 $\times$ 4 cm, 135g) modeled after the mudskipper (\textit{Periophthalmus barbarus})~\cite{kawano2013propulsive}.
+Mudskippers use their two pectoral fins simultaneously in a crutching motion to propel themselves forward on land while also flexing its tail against deformable substrates to generate additional thrust.
+Their effective locomotion and tail use have inspired the development of flipper-based robots with significantly improved capabilities on granular slopes~\cite{mcinroe2016tail}.
 In this study, we utilize the mudskipper-inspired robot as a robophysics~\cite{aguilar2016robophysical} model to investigate the potential benefits of tail morphology and oscillation for locomotion on granular media.

-To emulate the mudskipper's pectoral fins, two flipper arms were 3D-printed from PLA and attached to the front end of the robot body (Fig. \ref{fig:setup}A, B).
-Each flipper has a rectangular profile of 60 x 40 mm.
-These flippers rotate synchronously in the sagittal plane at a constant angular speed $\omega$, actuated using two Dynamixel XL-330 servo motors.
-For all trials in this study, we used $\omega = 60$ RPM.
+To emulate the mudskipper's pectoral fins, two flipper arms (60 mm $\times$ 40 mm) were 3D-printed from PLA and attached to the front end of the robot body (Fig. \ref{fig:setup}A, B).
+The flippers rotate synchronously at a constant angular speed $\omega$, actuated using two Dynamixel XL-330 servo motors.
+For all trials in this study, we used a constant frequency of 60 RPM.

-A tail is attached to the rear end of the robot and actuated using an additional Dynamixel XL-330 servo motor, enabling two distinct tail motion modes (Fig. \ref{fig:setup}B): (1) \textit{tail-idle}, where the tail remains stationary at $\alpha = 0\degree$ throughout the trial, and (2) \textit{tail-oscillate}, where the tail oscillates horizontally with amplitude $\alpha = 60\degree$ and frequency $f = 5$ Hz.
+A tail is attached to the rear end of the robot and actuated using an additional Dynamixel XL-330 servo motor, enabling two distinct tail motion modes (Fig. \ref{fig:setup}B): (1) an \textit{idle tail}, where the tail remains stationary at $\alpha = 0\degree$ throughout the trial, and (2) an \textit{oscillating tail}, where the tail oscillates horizontally with amplitude $\alpha = 60\degree$ and frequency $f = 5$ Hz.
 Both flipper and tail motors are controlled by a microcontroller (Arduino Uno) mounted on the robot body.

 To investigate the effect of tail morphology on locomotion performance, we designed interchangeable tails with varying horizontal support areas (Fig. \ref{fig:setup}C).
-All tail designs maintain a consistent vertical height $l = 40$ mm, while the horizontal support area $A$ ranges from 2 cm$^2$ to 24 cm$^2$.
+All tail designs maintain a consistent vertical height $l = 40$ mm, while the horizontal support area, $A$, ranges from 2 cm$^2$ to 24 cm$^2$ (corresponding to weights between 8-11g).
 This design allows systematic investigation of how tail support area affects substrate interaction and locomotion performance.